 Video came fairly recently with the development of the Digital SLR and with the realisation that audio is half of the video production, sound soon followed.
 I have been lucky to have been taught by some of the leading sound and video exponents in the nature documentary world and now find that my options have grown to fully portray and express my feelings and experiences of the natural world.

 A love of travel has allowed me to experience places and cultures all over the world, with photography, video, and sound giving me the option to record those experiences and share them with others.
 Travel has introduced me to other outdoor adventure experiences – sandboarding in the dunes of the Namibia, hot air balloon flights, watching orca’s in the pacific ocean, southern right whales in the south Atlantic, and traveling through the Okavango Delta in a mokoro canoe, avoiding the stallholders in Morocco and spending eleven hours in a hide watching vultures.

-I am often asked why I?constantly document the world around me and carry all the equipment I do to photograph, video and record the sounds of my travels, often visiting the same place more than once.
-My reply is that this is my way of expressing my creative vision, ?I don’t need to do it, it is something I?have to? do? – it is a simple as that.
+I am often asked why I constantly document the world around me and carry all the equipment I do to photograph, video, and record the sounds of my travels, often visiting the same place more than once.
+My reply is that this is my way of expressing my creative vision, I don’t need to do it, it is something I have to do? – it is as simple as that.